Skip to main content

 • AgentSkills.io skills

-• Cursor Rules with no globs or description, when @mention'd
+• Rules without globs or description when @mentioned

 • AgentSkills with disable-model-invocation: true